-Yes, you must notify the Council if you wish to undertake pruning works or fell a tree.
-It is not a formal application as such but you must provide the Council with 6 weeks notice of your intention to undertake works to a tree in a Conservation Area.
-You can use the same form used for seeking consent to work on trees the subject of a TPO.
+Yes, you must notify the council if you wish to undertake pruning works or fell a tree.
+It is not a formal application as such, but you must provide the council with six weeks' notice of your intention to undertake works to a tree in a conservation area.
+You can use the same form used to seek consent to work on trees the subject of a TPO.

-If a tree is located within a Conservation Area and is subject to a TPO then normal Tree Preservation Order procedure apply.
+If a tree is located within a conservation area and is subject to a Tree Preservation Order then normal TPO procedures apply.
 You must submit an application form with supporting information and obtain consent prior to undertaking works to the tree.

-If we are content with the details within the Notice, you will receive a letter confirming that your Notice is acceptable for registration and that the process will take 6 weeks.
-If the detail within the notification is not clear or very specific, we may contact you to clarify your proposed works prior to registering your notification.
+If we are content with the details within the notice, you will receive a letter confirming that your notice is acceptable for registration and that the process will take six weeks.
+If the detail within the notification is not clear or very specific, we may contact you to clarify your proposed works before registering your notification.

-The 6 weeks allows the Council to assess your notification and make a decision as to whether or not we agree with your proposals.
-We will consult the local Parish Council and the local Ward Members.
-If you do not receive a Notice of Decision within the 6 week period, you are then legally entitled to carry out the works specified in your Notice.
-If we disagree with your proposals and consider that the tree is of significant public amenity value, we may make the tree the subject of a Tree Preservation Order or persuade you to either change your proposals or withdraw your notification.
+The six weeks allows the council to assess your notification and make a decision as to whether or not we agree with your proposals.
+We will consult the local parish council and the local ward members.
+If you do not receive a notice of decision within the six week period, you are then legally entitled to carry out the works specified in your notice.
+If we disagree with your proposals and consider that the tree is of significant public amenity value, we may make the tree the subject of a Tree Preservation Order or ask that you either change your proposals or withdraw your notification.

-If you get consent for the works, then this consent will be valid for 2 years from the date of the Planning Authority's Notice of Decision letter.
+If you get consent for the works, then this consent will be valid for two years from the date of the planning authority's notice of decision letter.

-If you wish to seek pre-notification advice please go to our pre-application page
+If you wish to seek pre-notification advice, please go to our pre-application advice page.